Vince Grella: Melbourne City

-On 16 October 2012, he signed with Australian A-League club Melbourne City on a one-year deal.
+On 16 October 2012, Grella signed with Australian A-League club Melbourne City on a one-year deal.
 Previously, Grella stated he announced his intention to return to Italy next season, rather go back to his home country.
 But in the unexpected event, Grella says former national teammate and now manager of Melbourne City, John Aloisi convinced Grella to play football in Australia.
 Two months after the move, continuously having injuries, Aloisi revealed he's making a comeback from injury and just returned to training.

 Vince Grella made his A-League debut for the Melbourne City on Australia Day, 26 January 2013 against the Western Sydney Wanderers at the Parramatta Stadium as a 68th minute replacement for Jonatan Germano.
 He officially announced his retirement two days later due to a torn calf that he picked up in his one match for Melbourne City.
 In an interview with the Australian FourFourTwo Magazine, Grella spoke out his retirement and said:

 It was a crushing blow, but I'd done everything in my power to give me the best possible chance to be successful, When I realised that I couldn't be successful anymore, I made the decision not to play on.
 Ending in this way and not ending because of a lack of passion or a lack of enjoyment in playing football, but because of a physical problem that doesn't allow you to compete anymore - that's what leaves a bitter taste in my mouth.
 I work really hard, and not just this time, but all the previous times that I've made comebacks I've always been confident, tried and left no stone unturned.
 It's been frustrating because I'm a competitor and I've always tried to compete at the top level as often as possible.
 But to enjoy those really good times, you've got to be able to accept the really bad times.
 For me now, it's just about getting back to the family and having a couple of months off to refresh the mind.